mintthemoon/mintwiki/docs/security/horcrux-guide.md

 - This guide is written for Ubuntu 22.04.

 ### Software
+#### Versions
 This guide is written for horcrux v2.0.0 and should work for any chain that version supports.
 Do your research to make sure horcrux is compatible with your chain.

+#### RTFM
+Read the docs!
+There's important information on the [official GitHub](https://github.com/strangelove-ventures/horcrux/blob/main/README.md) and this guide is not meant to be a replacement for it.
+Understand what you're doing here so you can react if anything doesn't work out as expected.

 ### Networking
 #### Signer peer-to-peer